peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#transform(matrix)

 Transforms the positions and normals of all the vertices currently in this mesh.
-The matrix won't affect vertices added afterwards.
+The matrix won't affect vertices added afterwards, and won't affect other attributes, including tangents and bitangents.
 Also, resets the primitive
 mode (see <a href="H3DU.Mesh.md#H3DU.Mesh_mode">H3DU.Mesh#mode</a>) so that future vertices given will not build upon previous vertices.
 Future vertices should not be